📡 RepeaterList

 Live status

-For AllStarLink nodes, RepeaterList shows live status pulled from the AllStarLink network — a green dot when the node is online, and a pulsing red ● live when someone is keyed up right now.
-(The community's #1 frustration with repeater directories is dead listings — so we show what's actually alive.)
+RepeaterList shows live status for internet-linked repeaters — a green dot when the node is online, and (for AllStarLink) a pulsing red ● live when someone is keyed up right now:

 Program your radio